TehShrike/lieutenant/readme.md

 			(a, b) => parseFloat(a) + parseFloat(b)
 		))
 	}
-}, function badRoute() {
+}, function badRoute(...args) {
-	console.log('Type in double or add or test or something, not those dumb', arguments.length, 'words you did') })
+	console.log('Type in double or add or test or something, not those dumb', args.length, 'words you did') })
 ```